-Admissions under the Provisional MSW Status are granted to students who are awaiting confirmation of baccalaureate degree with at least 30 credit hours in Liberal Arts, from an accredited four-year institution.
+students are granted to students who are awaiting confirmation of baccalaureate degree with at least 30 credit hours in Liberal Arts, from an accredited four-year institution.
 Provisional MSW Status is also granted to students who have not completed one or both required prerequisite course work.
 Completion of the prerequisite course work must be within the first year of graduate studies.